 fulfill the terms of their employment.

 - Student O365 accounts must meet the requirements outlined above for Employee Email Accounts.

 - Student employee O365 accounts are disabled once it has been identified that the student is no longer an employee.
-Preferably, this will be achieved by the Expert Business Office (“EBO”) ending the student’s employee role within MAP.
+This must be achieved by the Expert Business Office (“EBO”) ending the student’s employee role within MAP.

 - The account is deleted within 30 days of the employee role end date unless specifically retained for legal purposes or the supervisor has been granted access to the mailbox.

 - MIX is the official University Email Account provided to all admitted and enrolled students.
 MIX accounts must meet the following requirements:

 - The retiree email address format is email@example.com.

-- Retirees must claim their email account within one (1) year of it being created.
+- All retiree email accounts must be claimed within one (1) year of being created.
 All retiree email accounts not claimed within 366 days of creation are automatically deleted.